DFE-Digital/bat-design-history/app/posts/find-teacher-training/2024-03-19-highlighting-fees-for-international-candidates.md

 ---
 title: Highlighting fees for international candidates
-description: Giving international candidates better visibility of what fees they would need to pay for each course
+description: Giving international candidates better visibility of what fees they would need to pay for each course.
 date: 2024-03-20
 tags:
   - fees